cmason3/jinjafx_server/README.md

 The `-rl` argument is used to provide an optional rate limit of the source IP - the "rate" is how many requests are permitted and the "limit" is the interval in which those requests are permitted - it can be specified in "s", "m" or "h" (e.g. "5/30s", "10/1m" or "30/1h").
 This is currently only applied to "Get Link" and Web Log authentication.

 The `-weblog` argument in combination with the `JFX_WEBLOG_KEY` environment variable enables the Web Log interface to view the current application logs - this can be accessed from a web browser using the URL `/logs` - the user will be prompted for the key or they can provide it via a query string of `?key=<JFX_WEBLOG_KEY>`.

+If you specify `-allowjs` then this allows you to inject dynamic JavaScript into HTML outputs and JinjaFx Input modals, but this basically disables the Content Security Policy, which protects you from XSS attacks.
+This is only advisable if you are hosting this internally and you trust your users.

 ### Shortcut Keys